jbohnslav/deepethogram/docs/beta.md

 times should be dramatically reduced.

 **Important note: your old project files, models, and (most importantly) human labels will all still work!** However, I do recommend training new feature extractor and sequence models, as performance should improve somewhat.
+This will be the last major refactor of DeepEthogram (model improvements and new features will still come out), however I will not be majorly changing dependencies after this.
+Future upgrades will be easier (e.g. `pip install --upgrade deepethogram`).

 ## Summary of changes
 * Basic training pipeline re-implemented with PyTorch Lightning.
 This gives us some great features, such as tensorboard